invaders-xx/filament-gridstack-dashboard/README.md

 }
 ```

-You can configure the navigationIcon, the navigationGroup and the navigationSort
+You can configure the navigationIcon, the navigationGroup, the navigationLabel, the navigationSort, canAccess and
+shouldRegisterNavigation

 ```php
 use InvadersXX\FilamentGridstackDashboard\GridstackDashboardPlugin;